mikeizbicki/cmc-csci145-math166/01b_pagerank_coding/README.md

 Exactly how they do this is another one of their secrets that they don't publicly talk about.

 **Part 2:**

-Another use of the `--personalization_vector_query` option is that we can find out what webpages are related to the coronavirus without actually mentioning coronavirus.
+Another use of the `--personalization_vector_query` option is that we can find out what webpages are related to the coronavirus but don't directly mention the coronavirus.
+This can be used to map out what types of topics are similar to the coronavirus.

-For example, the following query ranks all webpages by their coronavirus importance, but removes webpages mentioning coronavirus from the results.
+For example, the following query ranks all webpages by their `corona` importance, but removes webpages mentioning `corona` from the results.
 ```
 $ python3 pagerank.py --data=./lawfareblog.csv.gz --filter_ratio=0.2 --personalization_vector_query='corona' --search_query='-corona'
 INFO:root:rank=0 pagerank=6.3127e-01 url=www.lawfareblog.com/covid-19-speech-and-surveillance-response